Rexicon226/Rexicon226/README.md

 Private project (for reasons), but still potentially notable is:

 - Vortan, A Glider Flight Controller written in C++ for the Tegra 20 SoC

+Contact:
+- Discord: `@telaxion`
+- Email: daviru007@icloud.com

+PS:
+If you can guess where my username originates, you'll get a banana 😉.